Idealised 2-D viscoelastic loading problem in an annulus¶

 - The radial direction of gravity (as opposed to the vertical direction in a Cartesian domain).

-- Accounting for a (rotational) velocity nullspace.
+- Accounting for a (rotational) nullspace in the displacement field.

 This example¶